EleniNtz13/Public-Library-Internship-Sparta/weeks-03-04/weeks-03-04-report.md

 exit()
 ```

-This step is useful **after imports** if incorrect data was uploaded.
+This step is useful **after imports**, if incorrect data was uploaded.

 It should be noted 📝: